alperengormez/alperengormez.github.io/_posts/2023-11-16-second-marathon.md

 - I will ramp up my weekly volume gradually and reach 80 km per week.
 - I will do my easy runs at an even easier pace, around 127 bpms.
 - I will see how having 1 interval and 1 tempo sessions each week affects my body.
+- I will work on maintaining a steady effort for longer time.
+This will make the gaps between my splits smaller during the race.
 - I will aim for a marathon in Fall 2024 with 2 hours 55 minutes finishing time.
 - In the meantime, I will do some strength workouts.